Saadhya/node-rest-app/README.md

 # controller
 - create controllers

-# testing
+# testing- unit and integration using MOCHA
+- Unit Testing with Mocha
-- npm install -D mocha should sinon => here -D makes it a dev dependency (npm test)
+(npm install -D mocha should sinon) => here -D makes it a dev dependency
+- building controllers for your routes
+- mock objects with sinon.js
+- mock adds some functions & methods to our functions to check what's happeing inside those function and its function call
-- npm install supertest -D
+- Integration test with supertest npm install supertest -D
+- to run tests- ( npm t or npm test)

+# HATEOAS
+- what is HATEOAS
+- Using HyperMdia
+- Self documenting API
+- hypermedia- it is to make our API somewhat self-documenting
+- self documenting API

 # using promise
  await req.book.save()